henrynoyes/jarvis-gpt/README.md

 - [PyOWM](https://pyowm.readthedocs.io/en/latest/) for [OpenWeatherMap](https://openweathermap.org/api)
 - [PHue](https://github.com/studioimaginaire/phue) for Philips Hue smart lights

 Each time JARVIS is activated, [main.py](https://github.com/henrynoyes/jarvis-gpt/tree/master/main.py) listens for speech, translates the speech to text, queries GPT with the text, performs any necessary function calling, and finally converts the text response to speech in a custom JARVIS voice.
 The framework was designed to be as simple as possible in the hopes that others can easily interpret the code and make their own modifications if desired.
+See the [template](https://github.com/henrynoyes/jarvis-gpt/tree/template) branch for a bare-bones implementation that is stripped of many of the custom applications.

 There are two options for activation. `boot_wakeword` uses Picovoice's [porcupine](https://github.com/Picovoice/porcupine) to perform on-device wakeword detection and activates JARVIS every time his name is mentioned. `boot_button` takes advantage of RF transmission to activate JARVIS at the press of a wireless button, much like a TV remote.